salt4data/ai_automation/Gmail auto organizer clean/README.md

 ### Smart Draft Responses
 Emails requiring a reply automatically get an AI-generated draft response saved in Gmail drafts for review before sending.
+- AI analyzes the email content
+- Generates a professional, contextual draft response
+- Saves draft in Gmail (email stays in inbox for visibility)
+- Ready for review and editing before sending

 ## Setup